 A manhattan plot of estimated SNP effect size for Botrytis cinerea hyphal waviness with B. cinerea chromosomes as alternating black and white regions.
 99.9% thresholds of effect size estimate from permutation analysis are displayed as horizontal dashed lines.

-Figure #.
-Various interactions of B. cinerea lesions sizes on Eudicots with hyphal waviness of B. cinerea. - pearson
+Figure A3.
+Interactions of B. cinerea lesions size on Eudicots with hyphal waviness of B. cinerea. - pearson

 Scatter plots of various eudicot lesion sizes due to B. cinerea isolates compared against B. cinerea hyphal waviness based on 97 individual isolates.
 Each point is an isolate interaction of the marginal means of lesion size with marginal means of hyphal waviness.